 Breakfast: Breakfast will be served 8:00-8:45 am, buffet style in the Mayflower Dining Room featuring choices of cold and hot cereals, bread to toast, scrambled eggs, sausage or bacon, fruit bar with yogurt and granola, plus coffee, tea, and juice.

 Morning: Phil Brown, a sanctuaries manager for New Hampshire Audubon will give an opening lecture on the fundamentals of bird watching.
 Coffee Break will feature homemade danish rolls, fruit, coffee, tea and water.
-Following the coffee break we will load maxi-vans for a field trip to Pack Monadnock Mountain, a beautiful place for bird and especially hawk watching.
+Following the coffee and refreshments we will load maxi-vans for a field trip to bird watch either at the CT river valley or by the Keene airport.

-Lunch: A bag lunch will be served on site - Pack Monadnock
+Lunch: A bag lunch will be enjoyed on site.

-Afternoon: We will spend the afternoon hawk watching and enjoying the beauty of Pack Monadnock.
+Afternoon: We will continue our bird watching experience perhaps moving to a new site depending on birds.
 In the late afternoon we will return to Pilgrim Pines Campus.

 Dinner: Dinner will be served at 6:00 pm in the Mayflower Dining Room.
 After announcements and a blessing for the day, a full buffet dinner awaits your palate featuring a salad bar, meat and vegetable entrée, dessert and drinks of your choice.
 Alternative entrées and special dietary menus are available upon request.